jo-inge-arnes/simplehunts/README.md

 The implementation only handles boolean (true/false) values.

 #### Tip
 The main method of [Learner Client](learner-client/src/main/java/jar005/simplehunts/client/LearnerClient.java) calls methods on the [Learner class](learning/src/main/java/jar005/simplehunts/algorithm/Learner.java).
-The main-method of the client in combination with the Learner class, is a good place to start reading to understand the implementation.
+The main method of the client in combination with the Learner class, is a good place to start reading to understand the implementation.
 Note that the class resides in a separate library project, and can easily be used in other Java-applications.

 #### Prerequisites for building the project